Spoken English Test for Teaching Assistants (SETTA)

-You have an ELP of 2 if you scored 23-26 on the TOEFL iBT speaking section OR earned 2 on the SETTA, or passed the GRAD 5102 final exam.
+You have an ELP of 2 if you scored 23-26 on the TOEFL iBT speaking section, 7, 7.5 or 8 on the speaking section of IELTS, OR earned 2 on the SETTA, or passed the GRAD 5102 final exam.
 With this rating:

 - You are eligible for all instructional responsibilities but must be enrolled in GRAD 5105 while working as a TA or instructor in a class, lab, recitation, discussion online or face to face.

 - No International TA Program coursework is required if you are grading, tutoring, holding office hours, or proctoring.

 You have an ELP of 4 if you scored 18-22 on the TOEFL iBT speaking section, 6 or 6.5 on the speaking section of IELTS, OR earned 4 on the SETTA.
 Also, if you have an IELTS score of 5.5 that is more than 2 years old, your ELP rating is '4'.
 With this rating: